With temperatures warming up, lots of us are probably thinking about what we're going to do to get our “summer abs” or “bikini body.”

 We’ve all heard the sweet sounding sentiment, “Beauty is in the eye of the beholder.”
 Writers love to write it, and women love to hear it.
 And while we’re not here to get into a philosophical discussion about whether or not it’s true, we are here to ask one question: Does science say beauty is objective?

 Apparently, it does.

-Science Will Surprise You
+The Science Will Surprise You

-A 2016 study from The University of Texas at Austin revealed there is an actual ideal body type for women when it comes to perceived attractiveness, but it doesn’t look like a typical model walking the runway.
-It has to do with specific body fat distribution in the shape of an hourglass, as measured by waist-to-hip ratio (WHR).
+A 2016 study from The University of Texas at Austin revealed there is an actual ideal body type for women when it comes to perceived attractiveness, but it doesn’t look like the typical model walking the runway.
+It has to do with specific body fat distribution in the shape of an hourglass, as measured by the waist-to-hip ratio (WHR).
 According to the study, a low waist-to-hip ratio indicates high fertility and low long-term health risks.
 While many argue beauty standards vary with each race and culture, the effect of WHR on female attractiveness has now been studied and reported for almost 20 ethnic/culture groups.

 Dr. Devendra Singh, who authored the paper on the study, writes: “The evidence summarized in this paper demolishes the myth that beauty is ever-changing, skin-deep, and superficial.
 The attractiveness judgment based on figures defined by waist-to-hip ratio is a robust phenomenon evident in various cultures.
 I have presented data to establish that the allure of the hourglass figure is “programmed” in the human mind because it provides important biological information about a woman’s youthfulness, health status, and fertility.”